 How to Participate in the ATIPPA Review Process

-The ATIPPA Statutory Review 2020 Committee was established by the Government of Newfoundland and Labrador to conduct an independent statutory review of the Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015).
-The Committee member is The Honourable David B. Orsborn (Chair).
+The ATIPPA Statutory Review 2025 Committee was established by the Government of Newfoundland and Labrador to conduct an independent statutory review of the Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015).
+The Committee member is Keri-Lynn Power, LLB (Hons), LLM, (Chair).

-The Terms of Reference of the statutory review are on the Committee’s website: www.nlatippareview.ca/terms.
+The Terms of Reference of the statutory review are on the Committee’s website.

 The Committee is tasked with conducting the review in an open, transparent and respectful manner and engaging citizens and stakeholders in a meaningful way.
 Protection of privacy will be assured.

-The Committee encourages citizens and stakeholders to get involved in the review by making presentations at public hearings, written submissions or both.
+The Committee encourages the public and public bodies to get involved in the review by providing written submissions, making presentations at public hearings, or both.
 Respectful comments may also be made through the Committee’s website.
-These presentations and submissions will provide important evidence to assist the Committee in its work and, as a result, the Committee may draw upon the contents of presentations and submissions and quote from them in its final report.
+There may be follow ups from the Committee on the submissions, as well as the potential for further consultations, roundtables, surveys, or questionnaires etc. This will provide important information to assist the Committee in its work and, as a result, the Committee may draw upon the contents of the same and quote from them in its final report.

 If you have any questions or comments respecting this process, please contact us by: